 - Omega 3 fatty acids – polyunsaturated fats decrease fat in the liver and lower triglycerides

-- Liver Pills – stimulates the liver to detoxify and contains beneficial B vitamins
+- Dessicated Liver Pills – stimulates the liver to detoxify and contains beneficial B vitamins

-Fatty liver, although a common condition, can be reversed.
+Fatty liver is a common condition that can be reversed with targeted changes in lifestyle.
 If allowed to progress, it can lead to cirrhosis, liver cancer, and even liver failure.
-If you have any of the symptoms above, and suspect you may have fatty liver, please implement these strategies, to reverse this condition, and regain your health!
+If you have any of the symptoms above, and suspect you may have a fatty liver, please begin implementing these strategies to regain your health, vitality, and stamina.

 Do you or someone you love have fatty liver disease?
 Let me know in the comments:)